Top Ten 1031 Exchange Misconceptions

 No. Anyone owning investment property with a market value greater than its adjusted basis should consider a 1031 exchange.
-To find out how to use 1031 exchanges as a retirement planning tool, go here.
+To see how 1031 Exchanges benefit all real estate investors, click here.

 The 1031 regulations do not list a time requirement on how long you must hold property, but it does say that property must be “held for productive use in a trade or business or for investment”.

 Stay up to date on the 1031 exchange industry, sign up for updates here.